- Search The Registry

 Upon validation of this technology, telephone lines were installed in rural areas.
 This supported environmental justice while bringing affordable phone service to thousands of people and reducing the use of lead.
-In addition to his technical efforts in developing the new polymer-based cable sheath, Hawkins considered developing appropriate testing methods to prove the materials would have long lifetimes and minimal plastic waste and towards communicating the underlying chemistry to non-technical audiences interested in the expansion of telecommunications technology.
+In addition to his technical efforts in developing the new polymer-based cable sheath, Hawkins considered developing appropriate testing methods to prove the materials would have long lifetimes and minimal plastic waste and towards communicating the underlying chemistry to non-technical audiences interested in expanding telecommunications technology.
 In the 1970s, Hawkins shifted his research focus toward minimizing plastic waste.
 His work in recycling plastics continued after Hawkins was promoted to assistant director of Bell Labs' Chemical Research Lab in 1974.
 The extremely durable nature of plastic becomes a huge problem when it must be discarded.
 Hawkins became an expert in making plastics last longer and recycling them.

 Over the course of his professional career, Hawkins contributed to 18 U.S. patents, 55 scientific research articles, and three books.
 Hawkins retired from Bell Labs in 1976 after 34 years of contributions and transitioned to working as the director of research of the Plastics Institute of America from 1976 to 1983.
 Throughout his career, Hawkins was involved with non-white advocacy efforts.
 While working at Bell Labs, he helped establish the Bell Laboratories Summer Research Program for Minorities and Women in 1974, which benefited over 1,200 participants.
 Hawkins also helped establish and run the Bell Laboratories Cooperative Research Fellowship Program, which recruits and supports non-whites and engineers interested in earning PhDs.

 After retiring from Bell Labs, Hawkins continued to consult with the organization on diversity programming.
 After retirement, Hawkins began teaching and encouraging college students to study science and engineering.
 In 1981, he became the first chairman of Project SEED (Support of the Educationally & Economically Disadvantaged), an American Chemical Society program designed to promote science careers for non-white students.
 He also served as chairman of the National Academy of Sciences/National Research Council Committee on Minorities in Engineering.
 He also was the chairman of Montclair State University in 1973.